navcoin/NavHub/README.md

-# NavCoin Community Site
+# NAV community site
-The NavCoin community site is maintained by the community
+Maintained by the global NAV community

 ## Contributing to the site
 Want to add a project, update or fix some errors.
 Then plase fork the project and get changing.

 ## Geting started
-The Nav Community site is built with the static site generator [Hugo](https://gohugo.io/).
+The NAV community site is built with the static site generator [Hugo](https://gohugo.io/).

 ### Install Hugo
-You will need hugo installed on your system to preview any changes.
+You will need Hugo installed on your system to preview any changes.
 Follow the install instructions for your OS here: https://gohugo.io/getting-started/installing/

 ### Clone the project